pietronromano/dbs-mongodb/udemy-mongodb/my-docs/02-basics.md

 - Shell CRUD: https://www.mongodb.com/docs/mongodb-shell/crud/

 ## Notes:
-- Databases and Collections are created implicitly when data is first stored, but they can be created explicitly
+- Databases and Collections are created laizly - only when data is first stored, but they can be created explicitly
 - Insert with data from 01-flights.json:
   - NOTE: _id can be supplied or will be generated if not present
   - _id values are ordered according to when they're inserted